pulumi/terraform-provider-aws/website/docs/r/networkfirewall_firewall.html.markdown

 * `subnet_mapping` - (Required) Set of configuration blocks describing the public subnets.
 Each subnet must belong to a different Availability Zone in the VPC.
 AWS Network Firewall creates a firewall endpoint in each subnet.
 See [Subnet Mapping](#subnet-mapping) below for details.

-* `tags` - (Optional) Map of resource tags to associate with the resource.
-If configured with a provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+* `tags` - (Optional) Map of resource tags to associate with the resource. .If configured with a provider `default_tags` configuration block present, tags with matching keys will overwrite those defined at the provider-level.

 * `vpc_id` - (Required, Forces new resource) The unique identifier of the VPC where AWS Network Firewall should create the firewall.